vanheeringen-lab/ANANSE/docs/input_data.md

 ### Genome

 To run `ANANSE` on your sample(s), a matching genome and gene annotation is necessary.
 We recommand that you download your genome file with [genomepy](https://github.com/vanheeringen-lab/genomepy).
-Genomepy is a Python package with command-line interface to easily download and install genomes, generates associated files and more.
+Genomepy is a Python package with command-line interface to easily download, install and use genome sequences.

 To install the genome with `genomepy` you can use this command, which will download both the `FASTA` file and the annotation `BED` file, and exports them to the PATH.